-Specifically, in the context of Queensland, Dementia Australia is supportive of the principles outlined in Queensland Health's Statewide strategy for end-of-life care 2015, and the priorities identified in Palliative Care Queensland's Palliative Care in Queensland Priorities for 2019.
-There is a need for healthcare, human services. social and community sectors to collaborate to develop innovative strategies to guide providers across all sectors to take responsibility for delivering high-quality end of life care.
-17 This framework should be applied to people living with dementia, whereby it forms a core component of person-centred care across the different care settings and throughout the trajectory of the disease until end of life.
+Specifically, in the context of Victoria, Dementia Australia supports Victoria's end of life and palliative care framework.
+There is a need for healthcare, human services, social and community sectors to collaborate to develop innovative strategies to guide providers across all sectors to take responsibility for delivering high-quality end of life care.
+17 This framework needs to be applied to people living with dementia whereby it forms a core component of person centred care across the different care settings and throughout the journey of the disease until end of life.
 Incorporating the views and wishes of people living with dementia, through ongoing engagement with the relevant public and advocacy groups, will be integral to the development of appropriate palliative care options for people with dementia.

-Recommendation: State and Territory health departments recognise and respond to the needs of people with dementia as outlined in the National Palliative Care Strategy and Queensland Health's Statewide strategy for end-of-life care 2015.
+Recommendation: State and Territory health departments recognise and respond to the needs of people with dementia as outlined in the National Palliative Care Strategy and Victoria's end of life and palliative care framework.